 Fortunately, there’s a way to find out what your members are looking for without reading their minds.
 If you want to know whether your website is effective, the best option is to directly ask the people who use it.
-Conducting a survey of your site’s members can help you determine what type of content they’re interested in, and reduce attrition rates in the process.
+Conducting a survey of your site’s members can help you determine what type of content they’re interested in, and reduce membership churn in the process.

 In this article, we’ll walk you through how to run a survey on your membership site.
 Before that, let's talk a little more about why you'd want to!